-Manuscripts should be typed and double-spaced, using Times New Roman, 12-point font, with one-inch margins, left-justification only, and should follow the most current edition of MLA Style Manual and Guide to Scholarly Publishing with internal citations and a list of works cited.
+Manuscripts should be typed and double-spaced, using Times New Roman, 12-point font, with one-inch margins, left-justification only, and should follow the MLA Style Manual and Guide to Scholarly Publishing, 3rd ed., with internal citations and a list of works cited.
 Articles that are not in MLA format will be returned.

 • Essays should be approximately 20-25 pages long, 5000-8000 words

 • Do not include any headers or footers in the manuscript file

 • Avoid the use of quotation marks or italics for emphasis

 • Use endnotes, not footnotes, and keep the notes to a minimum.
 Endnotes should be reserved for explanatory comments and supplementary information.
 Please DO NOT USE THE ENDNOTE FUNCTION in Microsoft Word; instead, type the notes in a separate section labeled “Notes” immediately following the last paragraph of your essay and just before your list of Works Cited.
 Mark notes consecutively with superscripted Arabic numbers.

 • Following current MLA style, web sources should be indicated in the Works Cited by adding “Web” and the access date at the end of the citations

 • Contributors are responsible for the accuracy of their articles including quotations and bibliographical citations, which should be checked against their original sources before articles are submitted

 • Contributors are also responsible for obtaining all necessary permissions upon acceptance of the essay